• Skip to primary navigation

 The miter clamps even have these cool little pliers to spread them out.

 I then assembled the header as a completely separate unit.
-It consisted of three trim pieces: a stop mold, 1x5 flat stock, and then a header cap.
+It consisted of three trim pieces: a stop mold, 1×5 flat stock, and then a header cap.
 All the pieces can be found here on the WindsorONE site.
-It was so much to cut and assemble the header on a table in the basement rather than up on a ladder.
-It was just a matter of measuring, glueing, nailing, and then clamping overnight.

 Like the picture below, you have to account for the header return piece so it looks like it flows back into the wall.
-You can see the gap where I would install a small mitered header cap piece making sure the overhang was identical on the front and side of the 1x5.
+You can see the gap where I would install a small mitered header cap piece making sure the overhang was identical on the front and side of the 1×5.

 Again, my miter clamps came in handy for keeping this small "return" piece in place.

-The next day I unclamped my header assembly and set it on top of the side casing.
+The next day, I unclamped my header assembly and set it on top of the side casing.
 I then glued and nailed the piece to the wall.
-Here's how everything looked after the installation, nail holes and all.
+Here’s how everything looked after the installation, nail holes and all.
 What a big difference!

 Prepping for the final coat of paint was somewhat miserable compared to the fun of installing all the trim pieces.
 Here's what I used...